SamirTalwar/smoke/README.md

 (You can typically just run `make reformat check` to trigger them all.)

-Some commands, such as `cabal2nix` and `ormolu`, don't work on Windows, so we encourage you to develop on a Nix-compatible environment.
-However, you can always read the _Makefile_ to figure out what commands to run.
+Some development tools, such as `ormolu`, don't work on Windows, so we encourage you to develop on a Nix-compatible environment.
+However, if you need to write or test some code on Windows, you can always read the _Makefile_ to figure out what commands to run.

 Smoke should work on Linux and macOS without any issue.
 Almost all features should also work on Windows, with the exception of allowing scripts as commands.
 This is due to a (quite reasonable) limitation of Windows; you can't make text files executable.